oriyaev/MyRecipeBook/README.md

-# 📖 RecipeBook Planner App
+# 📖 MyRecipeBook Planner App

 An Android app built with Java and Gradle that helps you plan, save, and manage your favorite recipes — all in one place!
 Users can upload recipes using image files, add ingredients, and create a personalized list of favorite recipes.